Please Type

 Midwifery graduate program

-Continuity Midwife program is also located on the maternity unit care from women throughout their pregnancy, birth and postnatal experience.
+Our Continuity Midwife Program is also located on the Maternity Unit and cares for women throughout their pregnancy, birth and postnatal experience.

-Home visiting services for postnatal women are also operated from with the Maternity unit operating 6 days a week.
+Postnatal home visits are operated from the Maternity Unit 6 days a week.

-Women’s Health Service also located within the hospital provides antenatal care to both low and high risk women and offers at maternity assessment unit, access to antenatal education classes and lactation consultants.
+The Women’s Health Service, also located within the hospital, provides a multitude of services including antenatal care to both low and high risk women, a maternity assessment unit and access to childbirth education classes and lactation consultants.

-Our Graduate Program for dual degrees Bachelor of Midwifery/ Bachelor of Nursing commences in February each year, with supported experience in general nursing rotations and Maternity Services.
-As a small unit operating under the one umbrella Midwives at south West Healthcare have the opportunity to develop skills in all areas providing continuity and woman centred care.
+Our graduate program for the dual degrees of Bachelor of Midwifery/Bachelor of Nursing, commences in February each year with supported rotations in general nursing and the Maternity Unit.
+As an integrated unit operating under the one umbrella, midwives at South West Healthcare have the opportunity to develop skills across all areas of maternity care, supporting continuity and woman-centred care.

-For further information please contact Midwifery Clinical Educator (03) 5564 4055 or email midwiferyeducator@swh.net.au
+For further information, contact the Midwifery Clinical Educator on (03) 5564 4055 or email midwiferyeducator@swh.net.au

 • How Many Positions are on offer?